 One of the most frequently asked questions is, “How quickly will I see results?”
 The answer varies, but many women report feeling a difference after just one or two sessions.
 However, the most significant and lasting improvements typically appear after completing the full treatment plan, which is often six sessions over three weeks.
 Clinical studies back this up, showing that patients can experience a 50-69% improvement in incontinence symptoms and use up to 70% fewer pads after finishing their sessions.
 The key is consistency and completing the entire course to achieve the best possible outcome.

-The Expert Take: What Pelvic Floor Therapists Think
+What Do Pelvic Floor Therapists Say About Emsella?

 While patient reviews offer valuable real-world insight, it’s also helpful to understand what pelvic floor physical therapists (PTs) think about the Emsella chair.
 These specialists spend their careers focused on the intricate network of muscles, ligaments, and tissues that make up the pelvic floor.
 Their perspective adds another layer to the conversation, helping you see the full picture of how Emsella fits into the broader landscape of pelvic health treatments.